votesUP Manual

 In order to collect ideas or feedback with the participants, there is the possibility of “brainstorming rounds”.
 All participants (eligible voters, guests and the the organising team) will be allowed to contribute.
 The contributions are submitted anonymously.
 The collections will be presented live as a word cloud, as a pinboard cards or alternatively as a list.

-Similar to votings, brainstorming rounds can be prepared with one title/topic each and started or stopped as needed.
-Only one brainstorming session can be open at a time.
-During votings, the brainstorming sessions can still be accessed and used.
+Similar to votings, brainstorming rounds can be prepared with one title/topic each and started or stopped as needed. 🆕 Up to 20 brainstorming sessions can be open at the same time.
+The brainstorming sessions can continue to be used while voting is in progress.

 The contents of completed brainstorming rounds can be viewed again on the results page.
 Brainstorming sessions can be individually reset or deleted at any time.

-15. Focus on the core features: The Action Mode
+15. Focus on the core features: Action Mode

-Therefore, the Action Mode is particularly suitable for absentee voting (similar to postal voting, but digital) or when only a few votings or rounds of brainstorming are to be conducted.
+This makes the Action Mode is particularly suitable for absentee voting (similar to postal voting, but digital) or when only a few votings or brainstorming sessions are to be held.

-For the organizing team, all functions remain visible and unchanged.
+For the organising team, all functions remain visible and unchanged.

 The Action Mode can be combined with different registration methods.
-Events in Action Mode can be either configured with very secure access or completely unrestricted, like passwordless and spontaneous participation.
+Events in Action Mode can be configured either with very secure access or completely unrestricted, such as passwordless and spontaneous participation.
 By selecting other than the legally secure mode for one or more voting, so that new eligibile voters can be added to an ongoing poll, a public voting can be implemented.

 16. Messages / Chat

-The purpose of the chat is primarily for short message exchanges and for central messages by the organising team.
-Participants can currently only send messages to one person at a time, while the orga team can also write to all participants at once.
-In addition, messages appear in the chat when one's role or status has changed (e.g. recognition/revocation of voting rights).
+The main purpose of the chat is to exchange message and for central messages from the organising team.
+Participants can currently only send messages to one person at a time, while the organising team can also write to all participants at once.
+In addition, messages are sent when one's role or status has changed (e.g. recognition/revocation of voting rights).

-In the navigation menu, the number of new messages appears next to the chat symbol.
-This indicator updates itself every few minutes.
+In the navigation menu, the number of new messages appears next to the chat icon.
+The indicator is updated every minute.

 If you do not want to be contacted by other participants during the event, you can restrict messages to certain groups, such as the organising team.
-That setting can be found on the personal profile page.
-If unauthorised participants then try to send a message, they will receive a notice that message reception is restricted for this addressee.
+This setting can be found on your personal profile page.
+If unauthorised participants then try to send a message, they will receive a notice stating that message reception is restricted for that recipient.

 17. Profile

-On your personal profile page, you can check or change various settings: for example, you can retrieve information about your participation role, your voting weight, the registered email address or your access token.
+On your personal profile page you can check or change various settings: for example, you can review information about your participation role, voting weight, registered email address or access token.
 You can also change your password there.

-If you want to change the user language, you can currently choose between German (du), German (Sie) and Euro-English.
+If you want to change the user language, you can currently choose between 29 languages. votesUP is mainly available in European languages.
 Please note that votesUP does not translate the contents of the event, such as voting questions or agenda items, but only the user interface.

 The personal display name can be adjusted if the automatic recognition by votesUP was not sufficient.
 Typos in the email address can also be corrected and a confirmation email (if necessary) can be triggered.
 If an email address had already been confirmed, it cannot be changed for this account anymore.
 The organisers can decide whether the display names of the participants are set and unchangeable at some point.

 Depending on the setting of the event, participants can specify their sex/gender.
-This information is evaulated whenever the quorum is checked, and it is visible in the speakers lists.
+This information is evaluated whenever the quorum is checked, and it is visible in the speakers lists.

 To further secure an account that is based on an email address, you can activate two-factor authentication (2FA) here.
 Then votesUP will send you an email with a new 6-digit access code (TAN) every time you try to log in.
 Those access codes expire automatically after use or after thirty minutes.